 As you can see, the stock price is much higher even though the dividend was cut in half.
 Remember, this is a hypothetical scenario.
-In the real world, companies usually have an earnings retention rate of 100% in their early, fast-growing phase; then as they grow larger they start paying out a dividend.
+In the real world, companies usually have an earnings retention rate of 100% in their early, fast-growing phase; then as they grow larger they start paying a dividend.
 The dividend payout ratio increases as the company's size increases and its growth prospects decline.
-In the real world, stock prices usually decline substantially after a dividend cut, but this is only because it usually indicates that the company is having financial trouble, and if it is, then its required rate of return increases to compensate investors for the increased risk, in addition to other factors causing a stock price decline.
+In the real world, stock prices usually decline substantially after a dividend cut, but this is usually because it indicates financial trouble for the company, which, in turn, requires a higher rate of return to compensate investors for the increased risk, in addition to other factors causing a stock price decline.

-Returning to our hypothetical scenarios, now suppose the company’s ROE is only equal to its capitalization rate of 12%, then a 50% retention rate would give the company a 6% growth:
+Returning to our hypothetical scenarios, now suppose the company's ROE = its capitalization rate of 12%, then a 50% retention rate would give the company a 6% growth:

 P = $2/0.06 = $33.33

-Note that this price is equal to the no-growth price, because the company’s return on equity is equal to its capitalization rate; but note also that the dividend is only half what it was in the scenario where the dividend payout ratio was 100%.
-Hence, with a ROE equal to its capitalization rate, the company can maximize the benefit to its shareholders by distributing all of its earnings as dividends.
-(Note: companies usually retain some earnings to maintain liquidity.)
+Note that this price = the no-growth price, because the company's return on equity = its capitalization rate; but note also that the dividend is only half what it was, when the dividend payout ratio was 100%.
+Hence, with a ROE equal to its capitalization rate, the company can maximize the benefit to its shareholders by distributing all its earnings as dividends.
+(Note: companies usually retain some earnings to maintain liquidity, to pay current expenses.)

-For the final scenario, suppose the company’s return on equity is only 10%, then, with a 50% retention rate, its growth rate is 10% x 50% = 5%, which means the stock price is:
+For the final scenario, suppose the company's return on equity is only 10%, then, with a 50% retention rate, its growth rate is 10% × 50% = 5%, so the stock price is:

 P = $2/(0.12 - 0.05) = $2/0.07 = $28.57